elijamesku/lyra/README.md

 This project aimed to combine multiple technologies and processes to create and deploy a fully functional chatbot capable of advanced interactions.
 The goal was to:

-**Automate Knowledge Feeding**: Create a data scraper to gather relevant data from external sources and prepare it in a Botpress-compatible format.
+**Automate Knowledge Feeding**: Create a data scraper to gather relevant data from external sources and prepare it in a Botpress-compatible format

 **Streamline Integration**: Use the Botpress API to seamlessly integrate data into the chatbot without manual uploads.